The Dalemain Roses – Garden Tour

 There are 33 types of old fashioned roses growing on the terrace at Dalemain alone, and Frances has been able to discover not only more about they breeds of rose, but also about the people who planted them.
 The roses come from all over the world, including the UK, France, Canada, Denmark and Luxembourg.
 The planters from amateurs to geneticists, and each rose tells a story.

-A visitor to Frances’ Rose Day in 2018 commented “I will never look at a rose quite the same way again because I will want to know its story.”
+As a visitor to Frances’ Rose Day in 2018 commented “I will never look at a rose quite the same way again because I will want to know its story.”